How fossil fuelsmove the world Crude Oil

 The industrialized countries will need intelligent strategies in future for managing these valuable resources.

 Prices for crude oil are based on the rates on the international oil bourses New York Mercantile Exchange (NYMEX), ICE Futures in London (formerly International Petroleum Exchange), Rotterdam (ARA), Chicago (CBoT), Shanghai (SHFE), and the Singapore Exchange (SGX).
-In this context, the most important types of crude are Brent for Europe and West Texas Intermediate (WTI) for NorthAmerica.
+In Europe, the most important type of crude is Brent.
 The historical oil price trend is characterized by strong fluctuations with the exception of what is known as the Golden Age of cheap oil - between World War I and the 1973 oil crisis.

 What types of oil exist?